seek4science/seek/tech/api/descriptions/listModels.md

-The **listModels** operation returns a JSON object containing a list of all the Models to which the authenticated user has access.
+The **listModels** operation returns a JSON object containing a list of all the Models to which the authenticated user has accesss.